Science and religion share a tumultuous history.

 For example, Charlotte Methuen claims that, "certain formulations of the doctrine of providence, with its assumption that God both created and sustained the world for the good of its human inhabitants; could provide an impulse towards the study of the natural world."[xii]
 In terms of logic: God created the natural world.

+A greater understanding of nature provided a greater understanding of God's creation; thus a greater understanding of God.
 An important distinction between the contemporary concept of science and its Renaissance progenitors reflects science's symbiotic relationship with theology (devoid of course in today's concept).

 In fact, during the Renaissance, science and theology operated homogeneously (represented by the term natural philosophy), espoused under the genre of natural sciences.